-Vasectomy Procedure in Charleston, SC
+Vasectomy in Charleston, SC

 The physicians at Lowcountry Urology Clinics of Charleston SC have years of experience performing vasectomies that are safe, take little time and cause little discomfort.
 Here are answers to a few commonly asked questions about vasectomies.

 The vas deferens is a small tube that originates from your testicle, courses through your groin (inguinal) regions and ends within your prostate gland at the ejaculatory ducts.
 Your vas deferens is similar in size to a piece of thin spaghetti and is separate and distinct from the nerves and blood vessels supplying the testicle.
 During the vasectomy, your vas deferens is isolated within the upper scrotum, ligated, and divided so that sperm can no longer travel from your testicle to outside the body.

 Where do you perform the vasectomy?

 Most commonly your physician will perform the vasectomy procedure in the office after administering a local anesthetic.
 Some Urologists give you meds for pain and anxiety to help with any minor discomfort that you may experience.

 Can you describe the vasectomy procedure?

 After your Urologist administers a local anesthetic into the surgical area, he will make a small incision(s) in your upper scrotum, about a quarter inch long.
 Your vas deferens appears within this small incision and is ligated and divided.
 The doctor will often place a small suture to close the skin edges.